whscienceteacher/whscienceteacher.github.io/planetenergy/planetenergylocation.md

 Sets the name you want on the marker.

+For all, start with a ? and separate with & as seen in the example.

 ### FAQ

 **Can I use C instead of F?**

-Yes, same process but with a slightly different url.
+Yes, same process but with a slightly different url. (notice the little c after planetenergy)

     https://whscience.org/planetenergyc/?lat=59&lon=18&name=Stockholm

     https://whscience.org/planetenergywithlightc/?lat=59&lon=18&name=Stockholm

-(notice the little c after planetenergy)

 **How do I share this with students?
 I don't think they will type out the latidue and longitude.**